awsdocs/aws-kms-developer-guide/doc_source/ct-getparametersforimport.md

 # GetParametersForImport<a name="ct-getparametersforimport"></a>

 The following example shows an AWS CloudTrail log entry generated when you use the [GetParametersForImport](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetParametersForImport.html) operation\.
-This operation returns the public key and import token that you use when importing key material into a CMK\.
+This operation returns the public key and import token that you use when importing key material into a KMS key\.
 The same CloudTrail entry is recorded when you use the `GetParametersForImport` operation or use the AWS KMS console to [download the public key and import token](importing-keys-get-public-key-and-token.md)\.

 ```
 {